Produce a series of approximately 12 photographs that are made on, or explore the idea of, a journey.

 For this project I want to trace the advance of the plague, in 1720, northwards into Provence.
 I will walk that part of the Wall of the Pest which was reconstructed in 120 days between (1986-1992) by local volunteers.
 This is a small part of the ‘original’ wall which was built in 1721.
 I have walked this wall before but only as a walk and not as part of a ‘topographical’ exercise.
 There is no actual trace of the wall on Google maps but it is mentioned.
 I put the ‘man’ on the map in the place indicated below and the image is of a small section of the wall.
 Because this wall has not been traced by Google I was unable to make the man move along the wall.

 I also found this trace on another site (1)

-I will construct a timeline for the advance of the plague and the building of the original barriers to keep it at bay.
+I will construct a timeline for the advance of the plague and the building of the original barriers erected to keep the plague from advancing into the Papal States around Avignon.
 In order to get information on this I will visit the History Museum in Marseille and any relevantt sites I can locate.

 The Timeline for the advance of the Plague from Marseille northwards, in 1721 1723

 A large part of Provence was owned by the Popes in the 12the century.
 The area was know as the Comtat Venaissin.
 (2)